-'''

 attribute: one of:

 @fini @init @offset @packed @symbol @test @threadlocal

 invalid-attribute: exactly:

 @ name

-'''

 - 6.4.1 Attributes are terminals with special meaning.
 They are case-sensitive. - 6.4.2 invalid-attribute isn't used anywhere in the syntax.
 If an invalid-attribute is consumed during lexical analysis, the program is invalid, and the translation phase shall print a diagnostic message and abort.
+A token which satisfies the grammar for attribute shall not be consumed as an invalid-attribute.